farazsth98/farazsth98.github.io/_posts/2019-09-30-bsides-delhi-message-saver.markdown

 }
 ```

-Basically, the pointer that we overwrite `fd` with must point to a memory region that is 16 byte aligned and has a size that will fit in this specific fastbin.
+Basically, the pointer that we overwrite `fd` with must point to a memory region that "looks" like a chunk with a size that will fit in this specific fastbin.
 Otherwise, we will get the `"malloc(): memory corruption (fast)"` error.

 To elaborate, the pointer must point to a memory region that looks like this (using chunk C's body as an example), where the chunk size must be between 0x70 - 0x7f:
 ```c